getumbrel/umbrel-apps/README.md

 4\.
 To make changes:

-Commit and push your changes to your forked Umbrel app repo then run:
+Let's commit and push our changes to our forked Umbrel app repo then run:

 ```sh
 ./scripts/repo update